-The crazy inflationary spiral of ‘the finest viola in existence’
+The crazy inflationary spiral of ‘the finest viola in existence’main

 Sotheby’s are hyping up the late Peter Schidlof’s Stradivarius for a $45 million sale, with uncritical assistance from the New York Times and other unquestioning mass media.
 The instrument’s history has The Dutch composer Leo Samama has contacted Slipped Disc with the viola’s family history.
 Here’s his account: